 Abbreviations: FVC, forced vital capacity; FEV1, forced expiratory volume in one second; DLco, diffusing capacity of the lung for carbon monoxide; H, height in metres; A, age in years

+Characteristics by DLco % predicted

+In this thesis, the effect of a lower DLco is studied.
+By investigating our large cohort of IPAH patients it was evident that the median value of DLco % predicted was 48.8% and a trimmed mean of 49.4%.
+This measure was skewed with a bimodal distribution (DLco% predicted of 36 and 60%), a DLco% predicted of 45% was the optimal cut-off value.

+Exercise testing - ISWD

+The ISWD was conducted as per Singh et al’s method (Singh et al., 1992).
+No practice walk was performed and patients performed the 12-level test on room air, even if they normally received supplemental oxygen.
+Patients were asked to walk as far as they could on a ten-metre course, keeping time with the audio signal until they were too breathless or unable to keep up with the ‘beep’.
+The initial speed equated to 0.5m/s to a maximal speed of 2.37m/s.

 Right heart catheterisation

 A right heart catheterisation at baseline was generally performed at the Sheffield PVDU via a jugular approach.
 A balloon tipped 7.5-French thermodilution catheter was introduced via a Swanz Ganz catheter.
 Cardiac output was measured with thermodilution and PVR was calculated using the following equation mPAP-PAWPCO .

 As routine, at the start of the procedure blood pressure (BP), HR, height and weight were measured.
 Body surface area (BSA) was calculated via the Dubois & Dubois equation: 0.20247 x height (m)0.725 x weight (kg)0.425.
-This allowed haemodynamic measurements to be indexed i.e. cardiac index.
+This allowed haemodynamic measurements to be indexed i.e., cardiac index.

-Exercise testing - ISWD

-The ISWD was conducted as per Singh et al’s method (Singh et al., 1992).
-No practice walk was performed and patients performed the 12-level test on room air, even if they normally received supplemental oxygen.
-Patients were asked to walk as far as they could on a ten-metre course, keeping time with the audio signal until they were too breathless or unable to keep up with the ‘beep’.
-The initial speed equated to 0.5m/s to a maximal speed of 2.37m/s.

 Cardiac MR

 Images were acquired on a GE HDx 1.5T whole body scanner (GE Healthcare, USA) using a cardiac gated balanced steady-state free precession imaging with the patient in a supine position.

+Risk-stratification

+The proposed risk stratification scores developed by the Americans, Germans and Swedish had a very small proportion (4%-13%) of patients with CHD-PAH in their total PAH cohorts and the French group had none.
+Consequently, when performing a comparison between the risk scores only forms of PAH related to idiopathic, heritable, and scleroderma were included.
+As this was a retrospective analysis, some variables were not available for the analysis.
+Historically, some of these measurements were not collected.
+Thus, for the comparison study of the risk scores the available parameters are seen in Table 11: